-In our last blog, we took a look at how you can setup a pfSense on an old computer.
-The problem with that setup is, it had only single 100Mb NIC which means I had to split the interface into the VLANs.
-So I can have the WAN and LAN separately, it should work great if you have a 1Gig NIC but having 100Mbps internet on 100Mbps NIC, I wont recommend that setup, as I couldn’t take full advantage of the bandwidth. unless your internet bandwidth is less than 100Mbps.
+In our last blog, we took a look at how you can set up a pfSense firewall on an old computer.
+The problem with that setup is, it had only a single 100Mb NIC which means I had to split the interface into the VLANs.
+So I can have the WAN and LAN separately.
+It should work great if you have a 1Gig NIC but having 100Mbps internet on 100Mbps NIC.
+I won’t recommend that setup, as I couldn’t take full advantage of my ISP bandwidth.
+Unless your internet bandwidth is less than 100Mbps.

 Hence, I decided to use USB ethernet for that purpose.

 The USB 3.0 ethernet adapter I was planning to use was detected but not available in the pfSense interface list.
 Let’s find out how I was able to fix the issue in this blog.